 Pic: Rungus boys beating gong in longhouse

 In the past, gong is highly valued and owning gong is a sign of wealth.
-Villagers would exchange livestock for a gong and gong is one of the common items in brideprice.
+Villagers would exchange livestock for a gong and gong is one of the common items in dowry.
 Gong is valued by its age and tone.
 People that time can recognise the unique sound from individual gong and even tell if a gong has flaw.
 Therefore, stealing of gong is rare, because owner (and other villagers) will locate his gong once the thief beats it.